raginjason/features/src/yadm/README.md

 **Version:** `1.0.0`

 **Description:** Install yadm (Yet Another Dotfiles Manager) for managing dotfiles in a git repository.
+This feature exists because the way VS Code dotfiles clones repositories is not usable in the way that yadm expects.
+As such, this feature should be used *instead of* the `dotfiles.installCommand`, `dotfiles.repository`, and `dotfiles.targetPath` settings.

 ## Usage